SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### nested rules

-In SCSS/Sass and other CSS preprocessors, to achieve ⟮c2;nested selectors⟯, you can ⟮c3;nest entire rules⟯.
+In SCSS/Sass and other CSS preprocessors, to achieve ⟮c+;nested selectors⟯, you can ⟮c+;nest entire rules⟯.
 ```
 nav {
   ul {